curl/everything-curl/usingcurl-downloads.md

     $ curl -O -O http://example.com/1 http://example.com/2

-### --remote-name-all
+### Use the URL's file name part for all URLs

 As a reaction to adding a hundred `-O` options when using a hundred URLs, we introduced an option called `--remote-name-all`.
 This makes `-O` the default operation for all given URLs.
 You can still provide individual "storage instructions" for URLs but if you leave one out for a URL that gets downloaded, the default action is then switched from stdout to -O style.

 ### "My browser shows something else"